73 Fun and Creative DIY Father's Day Gifts for 2026

 72. All About My Dad Book

+Kids of any age can participate in this heartfelt DIY Father’s Day gift that just might make him tear up.
 Writing a book about your Dad and what he means to you is the best way to make him feel loved and appreciated.
 You can make it as fancy or simple as you like because it really is the words inside that matter most.

 73. Blackout Eye Mask

+Does your Dad need a pitch-black room to sleep?
+Solve a problem with this cute and easy-to-make DIY Father’s Day gift.
 Using some basic supplies from your craft store, you can pull together a nice eye mask for Dad to use.
-Choosing darker fabrics will help with the blackout effect, and make sure they’re soft to the touch as it will be going directly on his skin.
+Choosing darker fabrics to enhance the blackout effect and make sure they’re soft to the touch, as they will be going directly on his skin.
+If you feel like going the extra mile, lining the inside with silk will be great for his skin.

 DIY Father’s Day Gift Ideas FAQs